jivesoftware/GitHub4Jive/GitHub4Jive-Addon/docs/jw-short-tour.md

 ![](https://github.com/jivesoftware/GitHub4Jive/blob/master/GitHub4Jive-Addon/images/jw-appaction1.jpg "Issue Actions 1")

-* (26) The [app contributes actions in content for close operation](https://github.com/jivesoftware/GitHub4Jive/blob/master/GitHub4Jive-Addon/apps/GitHub4Jive/public/app.xml#L71).
+* (26) The [app contributes close action to the discussion](https://github.com/jivesoftware/GitHub4Jive/blob/master/GitHub4Jive-Addon/apps/GitHub4Jive/public/app.xml#L71).
 For a new issue:
   * The reopen action is hidden as the closed ext prop (github4jiveIssueClosed) is not set; correspondingly, the close action is visible
   * See the [app action contribution reference](https://community.jivesoftware.com/docs/DOC-114464)